 3. Theme Changes and Plugins

 The use of plugins and themes makes WordPress much easier to use and customize.
-Some of them are free, but quite a number comes with the premium package.
+Some of them are free, but quite a number come with the premium package.
 But most people don’t know when too many become a problem.

 If you don’t have an inventory system that keeps track of your plugins and themes, then you’ll probably forget the ones you have installed.
 Therefore, you must keep a record of users who install, update, activate, and delete plugins and themes in your activity log if you cannot do them on your own.

-An excellent tip to use is to disable the editing access to your plugins and themes if you don’t intend to make changes to them anytime soon.
+An excellent tip to use is to disable editing access to your plugins and themes if you don’t intend to make changes to them anytime soon.
 Having too many plugins is always a bad idea, even if they have been disabled.